neuromorphic-zhaw/hand_detection_SDNN_inference/minimal_lava_test/PROBLEM.md

 ```
 ![Connection between data loader and ringbuffer](<img/loader-buffer.png>)

-Resulst in an error down the line... even if all ports got the right size/shape.
+Results in an error down the line... even if all ports got the right size/shape.

 Running `dataloader_ringbuffer_test.py` fails with the following error message.
 Output when running on CPU: